keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - AND THE BEAST IS
 - FUCKING DAMIAN
 	- i'm going to cry you Cannot do this to me :(
+	- on the verge of tears
+- Damian leads us down into the basement
+- he wants to Kill Karios Sherwin
 -